Tijani891/CI-CD-project/README.md

    ```

-    Ensure that the `DOCKERHUB_PASSWORD` is stored securely as a CircleCI environment variable.
+    Ensure that the `DOCKERHUB_PASSWORD` and `DOCKERHUB_USERNAME` is stored securely as a CircleCI environment variable.

 7. **Commit and Push Changes**